agra-uni-bremen/sisl/manual.md

 code.
 Information on how to install the SISL tooling, using this ZIP archive, are provided below.

+## Directory Organization

+The important subdirectories in the downloaded archive are:

+* `examples/`: Contains example RIOT application demonstrating the use of SISL.
+* `vp/`: Contains the source code of our SISL enhanced version of SymEx-VP.
+* `sisl/`: Includes the source code of the SISL R7RS Scheme library.

+Refer to the source code in the subdirectory of each component for implementation details.

 ## Installation

 The SISL tooling can be installed on Linux/Windows/macOS using